 Third, the bill would classify an appeal filed in a superior court relating to the Labor Commissioner's order, decision, or award as an unlimited civil case.
-The bill would grant a court jurisdiction over the entire wage dispute, including related wage claims not raised in front of the Labor Commissioner, but would prohibit the court from consolidating the action with any other actions not arising out of, or elated to, the underlying order, decision, or award, absent agreement in writing by all parties.
+The bill would grant a court jurisdiction over the entire wage dispute, including related wage claims not raised in front of the Labor Commissioner, but would prohibit the court from consolidating the action with any other actions not arising out of, or related to, the underlying order, decision, or award, absent agreement in writing by all parties.

-Status: Passed the Assembly over bipartisan opposition; pending in the Senate.
+Status: Passed the Assembly over bipartisan opposition; passed the Senate Labor and Judiciary Committees and is pending in the Senate Appropriations Committee.